john7rho/react-vscode-portfolio/public/pages/books.md

 # 📚 Books
 **Current Rotation**
-The Book of Five Rings by Miyamoto Musashi
+The latest winter by Maggie Nelson

 **Hall of Fame**
 The Absolutely True Diary of a Part-Time Indian by Sherman Alexie